-In its opinion, OLAF made the following comments:
+In its opinion, OLAF made the following comments.

 OLAF's press analysis was intended to present a summary of press articles published about OLAF each month.
-It was prepared in a printed version, with annexes containing the full version of the articles mentioned, that was provided to the OLAF Supervisory Committee and the secretary of Parliament's Budgetary Control Committee and that was circulated within OLAF.
+The press analysis, which was prepared in a printed version, with annexes containing the full version of the articles mentioned therein, was provided to the OLAF Supervisory Committee and the secretary of Parliament's Budgetary Control Committee and was circulated within OLAF.
 In the interests of transparency, the analysis was also made available to the public on OLAF's internet site.